-B2B is a completely different world than B2C: relationships are long term and extensive agreements on price and delivery differ from customer to customer.
-Yet organizations must take this digitization step, because B2B companies that do not do this quickly become obsolete and cannot survive in the long run.
+B2B is a completely different world than B2C: relationships are long term and extensive agreements about price and delivery differ from customer to customer.
+Nevertheless, organizations must take this digitization step, because B2B companies that do not do this quickly become obsolete and will no longer make it in the long run.

-The worlds of B2B eCommerce and B2C eCommerce are getting closer and closer when it comes to the shopping experience.
+The worlds of B2B eCommerce and B2C eCommerce are getting closer when it comes to the shopping experience.
 B2B buyers are also regular customers in their spare time and are used to the convenience, personalization and design features of B2C.
-They also want to see that on the eCommerce platform where they do business.
+So they also want to see that on the eCommerce platform where they do business.

-The Platform works with prices and product ranges that are specific for each B2B customer, before and after login.
+Working with customer specific prices and product ranges for your B2B customers, before and after login.

 Serving foreign channels and business customers is fully supported.
-This naturally includes options for multiple languages, currencies and VAT regimes.
+Of course with options for multiple languages, currencies and VAT regimes.

-One environment that effortlessly supports multiple webshops for different target groups.
-Combine B2B and B2C sales and provide your partners with an extra sales channel via white-label shops.
+One environment, easily multiple webshops for different target groups.
+Combine B2B and B2C sales and provide your partners with an extra sales channel via white label shops.

-Customers can order quickly from their own order lists.
-Using drag & drop functionality, you can adjust the product sequence.
+Customers can order quickly through their own order lists.
+The order list can be adjusted in sequence using drag & drop functionality.

-Make repeat purchases quickly and easily from the order history.
+Quickly and easily order repeat purchases from the order history.

-Expand your sales channels by using available product feeds for external marketplaces such as Amazon and eBay.com.
+Expand your sales channels by using available product feeds for external marketplaces such as Amazon and Bol.com

 The eCommerce platform has multiple roles, superusers, supervisors, internal users and users.
 For example, the superuser can maintain users and workflow on behalf of the customer or customer group via My account.

-Through OCI-punchout and OCI-punchin, your customers can log into the webshop from their internal business system to create purchase orders directly, which are synchronized with the ERP system.
+Buyers can log into the web shop from their own business system using OCI punchout and OCI punchin to directly create purchase orders, which are synchronized with the ERP system.

-Sales center enables your sales and customer service employees to carry out order entry via the CloudSuite shop interface.
+Sales Center enables your sales people and customer service employees to perform order entry through CloudSuite's shop interface.

-To make your eCommerce platform a success it has to be seamlessly integrated with the backbone of your business: ERP system.
-Your platform and your business processes have to speak as one, and ERP integration delivers a continuous exchange of critical data such as customer and product information, price agreements, stock levels and delivery times.
-Below is a selection of the most well-known ERP systems we work with.
+In fact, everything revolves around a good integration with your ERP system, the backbone of the organization.
+Your eCommerce platform and your business processes must function as a twin.
+For example, important data is exchanged seamlessly and continuously, such as customer and product information, price agreements, stocks and delivery times.
+On the image you will find the most well known ERP systems that we work with.
 Is your ERP system not listed?
-Integrating you existing systems is no problem for us at all.
-We would be happy to look at the possibilities that exist and how we can optimise the online execution of your business process.
+A link with your existing systems is no problem for us.
+We are happy to look at the possibilities with you and how we can optimize your business process online.